The Wire (David Dallas song)

-"The Wire" is the second official single released by New Zealand recording artists David Dallas and Ruby Frost from Dallas' third studio album, Falling Into Place.
+"The Wire" is the second official single from Dallas' third studio album, Falling Into Place, featuring Ruby Frost, released on 8 December 2011.

 Background and release

 Frost sent Dallas a demo of her singing "The Wire" backed by a programmed piano.
 The track was refined by producers Fire & Ice "into something that would fit with the album."

-It was released as the second single from the album.
-A P-Money remix was released by Dawn Raid Entertainment, Dirty Records and Duck Down Music on 7 February 2014.
+A trip hop remix by P-Money was released on 7 February 2014.

 Reception

-"The Wire" entered the New Zealand Singles Chart at number twenty-six on 23 December 2013.
-It reached its peak position of number eleven on 20 January 2014.
+"The Wire" debuted at #26 on the New Zealand Singles Chart on 23, December 2013.
+It reached its peak position of #11 on 20 January 2014.
 On 10 February 2014, it was certified Gold by Recorded Music NZ.